 - Ayn Rand is by far the most negatively portrayed character in the book.
 What is there about her, both personally and philosophically, that is so opposed to the spirit of the novel?

-- After almost telling an embarrassing story about George Kellogg, the narrator observes: "If, as Talleyrand said, loyalty is a matter of dates, virtue itself is often a matter of seconds" (p.
-44).
+- After almost telling an embarrassing story about George Kellogg, the narrator observes: "If, as Talleyrand said, loyalty is a matter of dates, virtue itself is often a matter of seconds" ("Frost").
 What does this mean?
 How does it relate to the novel's assumptions about human nature?

 - Other than the narrator and the three real life authors who appear in the book, which character do you like or admire the most?
 Which one do you like or admire the least?
 Explain your choices.

-- Both the narrator and (on pp. 139–140) Bill White consider "Summer Dance" to be "their" story?
+- Both the narrator and Bill White consider "Summer Dance" to be "their" story?
 Why does each of them feel this way?

 - Read Hawthorne's short story "The Birthmark."
-The narrator refers to this story (p.
-193) by claiming that Arch "was no better than Aylmer."
+The narrator refers to this story near the end of "Master" by claiming that Arch "was no better than Aylmer."
 How does Hawthorne's story get at one of the main themes of the novel?
 Not only does Arch's character struggle, but the narrator struggles with his Jewish roots.
 How do both characters reconcile their birthmarks?
 Are they better or worse than Hawthorne's Aylmer?